frederichtig/scala-chat-server/README.md

 scala-chat-server
 =================

-This is a simple scala chat server supporting multiple users at the same time.
+This is a simple scala chat server.